michaelfester/docs/docs/reference/integrations/gmail.md

 You can create a dynamic email by first creating a **Template** column in the **Data Editor** and then setting that column as your **To**, **Cc**, **Bcc**, **Subject**, or **Body** field.

-To learn more about integrations in Glide, check out our Introduction to Integrations.
+{% cta title="Introduction to Integrations" description="To learn more about Integrations, check out our Introduction to Integrations article. " url="/docs/introduction-to-integrations" /%}

 ## FAQ Section